swerck/stellaron-lang/README.md

 This is the repository for Stellaron Language, where players can contribute with translations for their own language.

+You can use the file [english.php (click to view)](https://github.com/Qwatayean/stellaron-lang/blob/master/english.php) since it's up to date with current game.

+We recommend you to use [Notepad++](https://notepad-plus-plus.org/download/)

+You are free to pull-request your language changes.

 ### Code structure

 ```markdown